Professional practice

 Investec Trust (Guernsey) Limited v Glenalla Properties Limited [2018] UKPC 7, [2019] AC 271.
 Led by Lord Goldsmith KC and Kathryn Purkis in 7 appeals to the Privy Council from proceedings in Guernsey concerning the respective rights of trustees, beneficiaries and creditors of the Tchenguiz Discretionary Trust (‘TDT’), after claims in the total sum of approx. £180m were brought against the former trustees under intercompany loans by the liquidators of insolvent companies formerly owned by the TDT trustees.
 Leading case on trustees’ rights to indemnity, creditors’ subrogated rights against trust assets and choice of law treatment of statutory limitations of trustees’ liability.

-John’s subsequent article on the conflict-of-laws issues arising in Investec v Glenalla, entitled “Personhood and status of legal persons in private international law”, was published in (2019) 15:2 Journal of Private International Law, pp.288-314, and is cited in Dicey.
+John’s subsequent article on the conflict-of-laws issues arising in Investec v Glenalla, entitled “Personhood and status of legal persons in private international law”, was published in (2019) 15:2 Journal of Private International Law, pp.288-314, and is cited in the 16th edition of Dicey.

 BTI 2014 LLC v Sequana SA [2016] EWHC 1686 (Ch).
 Assisted a team of counsel led by Joe Smouha KC and Andrew Thompson KC at the 31-day trial of claims against the directors and parent company of an English company exposed to US environmental law liabilities.
 Held (by Rose J) that a €135m dividend paid by the company had been a transaction at an undervalue contrary to s.423 of the Insolvency Act 1986; but that the defendants were not liable for breach of fiduciary duty or for non-compliance with Companies Act rules for payment of dividends.